clivetong/Talks/NetConf2025/README.md

 ### Dashboard initially advertised as development only.
 Now we see it in production.
 What for the future?

-- Year one the dashboard caught everyone's eye
+- Year One, the dashboard caught everyone's eye
 - People always have a "is it working dashboard"
 - ie did it deploy correctly.
 - For big appliaction telemetry need real APM tooling